exanauts/Argos.jl/docs/src/optim/reducedspace.md

 ```

 !!! info
-    We recommend to change the default tolerance to be above the tolerance
+We recommend changing the default tolerance to be above the tolerance
     of the Newton-Raphson used inside [`ReducedSpaceEvaluator`](@ref).
 Indeed,
-    the power-flow is solved only approximately, leading to slightly inaccurate
+    the power flow is solved only approximately, leading to slightly inaccurate
     evaluations and derivatives, impacting the convergence of the interior-point
     algorithm.
 In general, we recommend setting `tol=1e-5`.

 !!! info
     Here, we are using Lapack on the CPU to solve the condensed
     KKT system at each iteration of the interior-point algorithm.
-    However, if a NVIDIA GPU is available, we recommend using
+    However, if an NVIDIA GPU is available, we recommend using
     a CUDA-accelerated Lapack version, more efficient than
     the default Lapack.
 If `MadNLPGPU` is installed, this amounts to
     ```julia